 Do not cut off the wart or attempt to pick off the wart on your own.
 If you do, you may actually spread the virus and end up with more warts.

 If you have warts, get them treated by a trained professional.
-Call our office for an appointment to have Dr. Keith M. Gross treat any wart you may have.
+Call our office for an appointment to have Dr. Keith M. Gross or one of his associates treat any wart you may have.

 Moles are a common type of skin growth that are often benign.
 Most people develop them when they are younger, and they appear as small dark brown spots.

 Moles are usually benign, but some may be Melanoma precursors or may have already changed to Melanoma (Skin Cancer).
 Melanoma screening is crucial since Melanoma is a Skin Cancer that is potentially fatal.

 Moles that are prone to be Melanoma usually have non-uniform color, but can also appear to be pink, tan, or white.
 They may be irregularly shaped and may not be uniform in color and shape like normal moles.
 They may change or develop symptoms, like itching, irritation, or bleeding.